 Guests who would like to discreetly notify our game-day staff of guest safety or security issues (e.g. security needed, broken seat, medical issue, etc.) may do so by texting "SECURITY" [space] followed by the issue and location to 97475.
 For example: SECURITY unruly guests in section 116 row 14 seat 7&8.
 Guest will receive text response and appropriate personnel will be dispatched to resolve the issue.
 Standard text messaging rates may apply.

 Pocket schedules are available at the Guest Relations Center at section 127, at all Colorado Rockies Ticket Outlets or by calling (303) ROCKIES (762-5437).

-For information on prices and available locations, please call (303) ROCKIES.
-Season Tickets offer discounts of up to 40 percent compared to individual game prices.
-If you are interested in becoming part of an existing season ticket group, please see the "Split Season Tickets" page at ROCKIES.com.
-For information on 15, 20 or 25-game packages see MINI-PLANS.
+For information on prices and available locations, please call (303) ROCKIES or go online to ROCKIES.com/tickets.
+Season Tickets offer discounts of up to 45 percent compared to individual game prices.
+For information on 10, 15, 20 or 25-game packages see MINI-PLANS.